-It’s easy to put sales prospecting on the back burner when sales are slow—but, in order to consistently maintain a full pipeline, you must make it a daily activity.
+It’s easy to put sales prospecting on the back burner when sales are slow—but, in order to consistently maintain a full pipeline, sales must be a daily activity.
 On the web, chatbots offer a solution.

-But it’s not enough to rely on your marketing team for leads, you have to go out and find them yourself.

-Consider setting yourself, or your team, daily prospecting goals.
+But it’s not enough to rely on tools or marketing teams; you have to go out and find leads yourself.
+Consider setting daily prospecting goals.
 How many cold calls should reps make a day?
 How many emails should they send?
 By establishing a method and process, prospecting quickly becomes a habit and can help you avoid a lead or revenue shortage.

 Even after you’ve perfected your sales pitch and contacted all the right people, you’re still going to be rejected.
 And while rejection always hurts, don’t give up on the prospects that tell you ‘no’.
 Instead, develop a prospecting strategy to nurture these prospects until they become ready to buy.